SuadeLabs/fire/documentation/properties/beneficiary_id.md

 ---

 This is the unique id to identify the beneficiary of a loan cashlfows.
-This attribute is only used in the deferred payments solution (cashflows of securitised loans).
+This attribute is relevant for modelling of deferred payments (cashflows of securitised loans).